-Oh and by the way, if you want to see one of the most expensive shopping streets of Lisbon, don’t forget to go up north a bit of Bairro Alto where you can see it all on Avenida da Liberdade.
+Oh and by the way, if you want to see one of the most expensive shopping streets of Lisbon, don’t forget to go a bit up north from Bairro Alto where you can see it all on Avenida da Liberdade.
 Also up north of Bairro Alto is the Principe Real district.
-It’s like an extension of Bairro Alto and therefore you will also find stuff like galleries and antique shops, but also bars and clubs.
+It’s like an extension of Bairro Alto so you will also find stuff like galleries, antique shops, bars and clubs there.
 A lot of these bars and clubs are LGBTQ minded.
 One of the eye catchers in the district is the beautiful Botanical garden of Lisbon.

-Bar tips: Red Frog, Topo Martim Moniz, Seen Lisboa.
+Bar tips: Red Frog, Topo Martim Moniz, Seen Lisboa, Lost In Esplanada.

-Some other really cool places or spots to see in Lisbon are the LX Factory, Belém (where you will find the famous Pastéis de Belém and Torre de Belém), the Lisbon zoo and the Oceanário de Lisboa (in 2017 chosen as nicest aquarium in the world).
-And if you would like to have a drink with an amazing view, try to find the rooftop bar on top of a parking garage called Park Bar.
+Some other really cool places to see in Lisbon are the LX Factory, Belém (where you will find the famous Pastéis de Belém and Torre de Belém), the Lisbon Zoo and the Oceanário de Lisboa (in 2017 chosen as best aquarium in the world).

 Best time to visit

-Lisbon is a year-round destination, so the best time to visit depends on what you are looking for.
-In general, the summer months of July and August can be very hot, while the winter experiences most rainy days.
-Spring and autumn are the best time to visit for most of the people in our opinion.
-And if you are planning a trip to Lisbon in June, be prepared to enjoy fresh sardines during the Sardine Festival.
+Lisbon is a year-round destination, but there are some seasonal differences.
+In general, the summer months of July and August are very hot and very busy, while the winter is less crowded but can have some rainy days.
+In our opinion, spring and autumn are the best times to visit.
+If you are planning a trip to Lisbon in June, be prepared to enjoy fresh sardines during the Sardine Festival.
 This month the city honours its patron saint St. Anthony.
-Many of Lisbon’s streets will be decorated with grill stations all over and parties everywhere.
+Many of Lisbon’s streets will be decorated with grill stations and there are parties everywhere.
 The actual Sardine Festival takes place from June 12th to 14th, but preparations for the festivities take several weeks.
 The day of St. Anthony is June 13th, but the city’s big festivities start the day before, on June 12th, with a giant parade on Avenida de Liberdade.